philips-software/amp-devcontainer/SECURITY.md

 Vulnerabilities should be reported using [GitHub's mechanism for privately reporting a vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
 Under the
 [main repository's security tab](https://github.com/philips-software/amp-devcontainer/security), click "Report a vulnerability" to open the advisory form.

-A member of the amp-devcontainer team will triage the reported vulnerability within a maximum of two business days.
-If the vulnerability is accepted a security advisory will be published and all further communication will be done via that security advisory.
+A member of the amp-devcontainer team will triage the reported vulnerability and if the vulnerability is accepted a security advisory will be published and all further communication will be done via that security advisory.